-Any landscape or enhancement feature requires a perpetual Maintenance Agreement for maintaining the proposed feature or plant material.
+Any landscape or enhancement feature requires a perpetual Maintenance Agreement for keeping the proposed feature in good repair and/or plant material healthy and attractive.
 A Special Encroachment Permit shall become part of a required Maintenance Agreement.
 The Maintenance Agreement shall become part of the contract documents for projects processed outside the Special Encroachment Permit process and must be signed before a project is let.
 A letter may be required to express concurrence/endorsement between local government and other property owners/agencies or organizations that are adjacent to the areas proposed for change.
 An approved, detailed, maintenance work plan shall be included as part of the Maintenance Agreement to ensure acceptable maintenance of the site.

-The Maintenance Work Plan must address each element of the proposed landscape of enhancement feature, and must clearly describe all activities required to keep the landscape or enhancement feature in a safe and acceptable state of repair or maintenance.
+The Maintenance Work Plan must address each element of the proposed landscape or enhancement feature and must clearly describe all activities required to keep the landscape or enhancement feature in a safe and acceptable state of repair or maintenance.
 Sample Work Plans can be provided upon request.
 Submit requests to landscape@dot.ga.gov with "Sample Maintenance Work Plan Request" as part of the subject line.